These Mini Strawberry Pies are a must make for Mother’s Day, Memorial Day, Father’s Day or summer cookout.

 - While pie crusts cooks and cools, make the glaze.

 - Clean and hull strawberries.

-- Cut into small slice.
+- Cut into small slices.

 - Slowly whisk in 1/2 cup water, vanilla and mashed strawberries.

 - Bring to boil, over medium heat, stirring constantly until mixture thickens.